 11.3 No amendments to the agreement shall be valid unless executed in writing and signed by duly authorized representatives of both parties.

-11.4 Any notice or notification in connection with this agreement shall be in writing and , delivered either personally, registered post acknowledgement due or speed post Any notice or other written communication pursuant hereto shall be addressed to TANDEM or MAS at their respective addresses mentioned herein above or to such address as may be notified by the concerned party to the other party in accordance with the provisions of this clause.
+11.4 Any notice or notification in connection with this agreement shall be in writing and delivered either personally, registered post acknowledgement due or speed post.
+Any notice or other written communication pursuant hereto shall be addressed to TANDEM or MAS at their respective addresses mentioned herein above or to such address as may be notified by the concerned party to the other party in accordance with the provisions of this clause.

 11.5 If any of the provisions of this Agreement become invalid, illegal or unenforceable in any respect under any Applicable Law, the validity, legality and enforceability of the remaining provisions shall not be affected or impaired in any way.